mandalaoui/Coupon-Marketplace/README.md

 ---

 > ⚠️ **Educational Project Disclaimer:** This system is built for demonstration purposes.
 Do **not** use default passwords, hardcoded secrets, or static tokens in a production environment.

+---

+## License

+This project is provided for educational purposes.

+## Author

+Omer Mandalaoui
+Full-Stack Developer